 According to The Grove Book of Operas, Adriana Lecouvreur stays in the repertory "mainly due to the opportunities it affords to an experienced prima donna who has already passed her prime."
 How does that strike you for faint praise?
 It would seem that this opera is immune to updating and has always been produced as a lavish consume orgy rooted in pre-revolutionary France.
-(I do not intend here to suggest that Gheoghiu has aged out.)
+(I do not intend here to suggest that Gheorghiu has aged out.)

-My point is that this is a relatively obscure work that few opera fans alive today have probably seen live or even enjoyed via recordings.
-But thru the magic of HDVD, the ROH now shows how good this opera can be.
+This is a relatively obscure work that few opera fans alive today have probably seen live or even enjoyed via recordings.
+But thru the magic of HDVD, the ROH now shows us how good this opera can be.
 They have a chance to reach an audience larger than anything the opera promoters of the past could have dreamed of.
 Has there ever been a better time than now to be an opera lover?